 The Ben Davis Conservancy District is a Drug Free Workplace.
 Therefore, a post offer, pre-employment drug & or Alcohol screening may be required.
 The District may request drug screenings at any time with or without cause.

+EMPLOYEE BENEFITS:

+Competitive Wages paid weekly

+Employer paid healthcare after 90 days

+Employer paid ancillary care (vision, life, ad&d, STD & work comp)

+Dental paid by employee

+Employer paid Indiana Perf Retirement Plan 3 % & 11.2 % contribution not including voluntary

+State & Federal Holiday Schedule

+PTO & Sick time after 1 year

+40 hour work week

+Training when applicable paid for

+Uniforms including work shirts, pants and Steel Toe Boots paid by District

 EMPLOYEE SIGNATURE

 I have read and understand all of the above.
 I have reviewed the duties and responsibilities for which I am responsible, as well as the minimum requirements of this position, with my supervisor.
 I understand that this document does not create an employment contract, and the above declarations are not intended to be an “all-inclusive” list of the duties and responsibilities of the job described.